apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 1. Login / Sign into AWS Management Console
 2. Create a VPC with couple of subnets.
-One subnet is configured as public subnet and other is configured as private subnet
+One subnet is configured as public subnet and other is configured as private subnet **Steps to create VPC**

+   Click on Services&rarr;VPC&rarr;your VPCs&rarr;click on Create VPC &rarr;give name as MyVPC and select CIDR block as 10.0.0.0/16 and click on create VPC button.

+   You successfully created vpc-0b91b185302d79fea / MyVPC

+   **Steps to create Subnet**

+   Click on Subnets&rarr;click on Create subnet &rarr;select VPC ID as vpc-0b91b185302d79fea (MyVPC) Subnet name is publicsubnet and give availability zone as no preferences and IPV4 CIDR block as 10.0.0.0/24 Click on AddNew subnet button
+   Name as privatesubnet and give availability zone as no preferences and IPV4 CIDR block as 10.0.1.0/24

+   You have successfully created 2 subnets: subnet-002169dd0dd057d4f, subnet-02a9384689d068bcb

-3. Create an EC2 instance by selecting AMI from AWS marketplace. and attach this instance to private subnet.
+4. Create an EC2 instance by selecting AMI from AWS marketplace. and attach this instance to private subnet.
 This instance hosts the AS400 API interfaces which in turn communicates with back-end AS400 servers through Infoview AS400 connector
-4. Create a normal EC2 instance and attach this instance to public subnet.
+5. Create a normal EC2 instance and attach this instance to public subnet.
 This instance will act as a bastion host or NAT Gateway host
-5. Create a Network Load Balance and attach it to bastion host
+6. Create a Network Load Balance and attach it to bastion host
-6. Create a Lambda function i.e., InputTransformation and deploy (upload Jar), which transforms raw input json payload to as/400 compatible format and invokes the Program call API with this converted payload
+7. Create a Lambda function i.e., InputTransformation and deploy (upload Jar), which transforms raw input json payload to as/400 compatible format and invokes the Program call API with this converted payload
-7. Create AWS Gateway API and import the swagger collection which represents all the AS400 API Interfaces.
+8. Create AWS Gateway API and import the swagger collection which represents all the AS400 API Interfaces.
-8. Create a VPC link and attach this to NLB
+9. Create a VPC link and attach this to NLB
-9. Map API Gateway Interfaces with Service API interfaces and Lambda functions using HTTP and VPCLink.
+10. Map API Gateway Interfaces with Service API interfaces and Lambda functions using HTTP and VPCLink.

 1. Login / Sig into AWS Management Console
 2. Choose region from picklist as US East (Ohio)us-east-2